 The laboratory studies the modern water column to better understand how physical, chemical, and biological ocean processes occur in the present day, before progressing to develop and explore sediment-based paleoceanography proxies to interpret how such processes have varied across time.
 We have primary interests in understanding climate-driven changes in nutrient cycling, oxygen availability, chromium cycling, paleo-ocean circulation, water-mass transformation, and trace-metal-based proxies for carbon cycling and deep ocean sequestration.

-At present, Prof. Jaccard has assembled a team of four post-doctorate researchers, two doctoral students, and an ever-changing group of masters and undergraduate students.
+At present, Prof. Jaccard manages a team of seven post-doctorate researchers, two doctoral students, and an ever-changing group of masters and undergraduate students.

 Batiment Geopolis,